Jamal Lewis (American football): 2007 season

 After joining the Browns, Lewis became the team's starting running back.
 In Week 2, he had 27 carries for 216 rushing yards and one touchdown in a 51–45 victory over the Cincinnati Bengals.
 In Week 12, against the Houston Texans, he had 29 carries for 134 rushing yards and one rushing touchdown.
 In Week 15, against the Buffalo Bills, he had 33 carries for 163 rushing yards in the 8–0 victory.
-Lewis had his first 1,300+ yard season since 2003 in his first season with the Browns, rushing for 1,304 yards and nine touchdowns.
+Lewis had his first 1,300-plus-yard season since 2003 in his first season with the Browns, rushing for 1,304 yards and nine touchdowns.
 He finished fifth in the league in rushing yards.

 2008 season

 On November 8, 2008, The Plain Dealer reported that Lewis was dissatisfied with the performance of his teammates in the Browns' recent loss to the Denver Broncos.
 Lewis stated, "This is the NFL, you can't call it quits until the game is over."
 Lewis went on to say "it looks to me like some people called it quits before that.
 Denver was down, but they didn't call it quits.
 They kept their heads up and they finished.
-We didn't do that two weeks in a row – at home."
+We didn't do that two weeks in a row—at home."
 Without naming names, Lewis said: "Some people need to check their egos at the door and find some heart to come out here and play hard.
 This is a man's game.
 The way we went out there and played two weeks in a row, finishing the same kind of way, it's not there.
 I think there are some men around here that need to check theirselves, straight up.
 That's it."
 In the 2008 season, Lewis started in all 16 games for the Browns.
 He finished with 279 carries for 1,002 rushing yards and four rushing touchdowns to go along with 23 receptions for 178 receiving yards.